ACP Day 2023: Reflection Prompts

 This person can be a family member, friend, child, or a faith leader for example.
-You should trust your substitute decision-maker to make decisions that align with your wishes, even if they would want something else for themselves.
+And it doesn’t have to be just one person.
+What’s important is to choose one or multiple people you trust to make decisions that align with your wishes, even if they would want something else for themselves.

 Not everyone is comfortable in rapidly changing situations, or with making big decisions quickly.
-Your substitute decision maker should be comfortable in those types of situations and be able to advocate for your wishes with health care providers.
+The person or people you choose should be comfortable in those types of situations and be able to advocate for your wishes with health care providers.

 When someone knows what you value most in your life, they can make more informed decisions about your health care.
 For example, someone who values their independence most would probably make different care decisions than someone who most values spending quality time with their loved ones.